crdant/replicated-salesforce-fulfillment/README.md

-# Replicated License Generation and Fulfillment for Salesforce
+# Replicated Fulfillment for Salesforce

-This project integrates Replicated license generation and fulfillment with Salesforce, automating the process of creating licenses, generating installation instructions, and delivering these to customers when orders are activated.
-It provides a comprehensive solution that streamlines the workflow for sales teams and ensures a seamless experience for customers acquiring Replicated-powered software.
+This project implements a fulfillment process in Salesforce that itegrates with the [Replicated Platform](https://replicated.com).
+It automates the process of creating licenses, generating installation instructions, and delivering these to customers when orders are activated.
+It streamlines the workflow for sales teams and ensures a seamless experience for customers acquiring Replicated-powered software.

 <!-- TO DO: Replace with Replicon video -->
 [![Integrating the Replicated Platform into Your Sales Process](https://cdn.loom.com/sessions/thumbnails/a07b98c049e24132933a410edeaa55b3-with-play.gif)](https://www.loom.com/share/a07b98c049e24132933a410edeaa55b3)